History

 1981

-The Birth to 5 Symposium, the first ever conference in the nation specifically designed as an educational tool for professionals, parents, and others caring for infants with disabilities, is held at Grossinger’s Resort; focus is on the effect of environmental toxins on infants intrauterine
+The Birth to 5 Symposium, held at Grossinger’s Resort in Sullivan County, is the first-ever conference in the nation designed specifically as an educational resource for professionals, parents, and others caring for children with disabilities.
+It explores the effects of environmental toxins during pregnancy and infancy.

 1983